How Much Does Hair Dyeing Cost?

 At Home

-Similarly to the blue dye, you can get it done inexpensively at home if you’re not lightening your hair first, by simply buying a green dye for around $7-28.
+Similarly to the blue dye, you can achieve a similar effect inexpensively at home, without lightening your hair first, by simply buying a green dye for around $7-28.

 If you choose to bleach first, add the cost of a bleaching kit to that estimate.